 Lady Bird Lake- This reservoir in Austin is great for outdoor recreation where paddle boarding, kayaking, yoga, picnicking and biking are a way of life.
 At Lady Bird Lake you may also hike and sightsee at the trails, watch the bats emerge from under the bridge, and take a scenic river cruise.

-Hippie Hollow- Hippie Hollow is a beautiful park stretched across a glorious lake.
-I had no idea when I got here this was an all nude beach, but alas we had arrived and it didn’t make much of a difference.
-They do charge a park entrance fee and inform all visitors that it is a clothing optional park.
-Regardless being a nude beach doesn’t seem to deter too many people.
-I didn’t notice any issues with any of the other park guests and it is a nice and peaceful atmosphere.
+Hippie Hollow- Hippie Hollow is a beautiful park stretched across a great lake.
+I had no idea when I got here this was an all nude beach, but alas we had arrived, and it didn’t make much of a difference.
+They do charge a park entrance fee and inform all visitors that it is an optional clothing park.
+Regardless of being a nude beach doesn’t seem to deter too many people.
+I didn’t notice any issues with any of the other park guests, and it is a beautiful and peaceful atmosphere.

 Hippie Hollow is a great beach area for relaxing, sunbathing and swimming.
-There are lots of boulders and rocks sprawled out across the beach area and it takes some rock climbing to find a nice spot to hang out.
-I enjoyed sitting atop the rocks and just taking in all the beautiful natural scenery.
+There are lots of boulders and rocks sprawled out across the beach area, and it takes some rock climbing to find a sweet spot to hang out.
+I enjoyed sitting on the rocks and just taking in all the beautiful natural scenery.

 Lake Travis- Lake Travis is an enjoyable reservoir offering stunning views of the Texas Hill Country.
 Lake Travis offers many water sports and outdoor recreational activities.
 At Lake Travis, you can visit a marina, take a boat tour, wakeboard, jet ski and even more.
 Lake Travis showcases many beautiful homes sitting atop Texas hills and beautiful trees and water, it is all very picturesque.

 The Oasis -The Oasis is a lovely open area spot for shopping, dining, or watching sunsets.
 The Oasis is nestled in Austin along Lake Travis.
 I’ve been here a few times as the sun sets and the views off the veranda overlooking Lake Travis are incredible.
-I love spending the afternoon at The Oasis because is truly a serene experience.
-I’ve had sunset dinners at The Oasis restaurant and the views from sitting the top of a 450 ft. cliff is just stunning.
+I love spending the afternoon at The Oasis because it is indeed a serene experience.
+I’ve had sunset dinners at The Oasis restaurant and the views from sitting at the top of a 450 ft.
+Cliff is just stunning.
 There are beautiful memories to be made here!

 Keep Austin Weird!